SaulMurillo1/SmbDictionaryAttackLab/README.md

 <p align="left">
 Ping target machine to verify that it is active: <br/>
 <br/>
 - INE has provided me with Kali Linux GUI & target machine (target machine is one ip address above from mine).
-I will run and ip a command to verify my own ip address.
+I will run an ip a command to verify my own ip address.
 <br/>
 <br/>
 Commands: ip a